Tsegay844/Letter-Frequency-Analyzer-/README.md

 # Letter Frequency Analyzer

 This repository contains implementations of a Letter Frequency Analyzer using Hadoop MapReduce and Spark.
+Please note that this project was carried out as a University Course project.

 ## Repository Structure